ocf/dns/README.md

 Sanity-check the diff before commiting to make sure the changes in LDAP make sense.
 If not, don't push!

-Keep in mind **we are not authoritative for our own reverse DNS**, so you need to run [dns-reconcile][dns-reconcile] and request changes from the university hostmaster when updating PTRs.

 Some zones under `etc/zones` are not automatically generated (e.g. `asuc.org`).
 These have to be manually edited.
 Be sure to bump the serial.